Transition from Primary to Secondary School

 Days Format | Morning Session

 During the morning session all students willfully engaged in practical, ‘hands-on’ activities, these will include learning about the processes and applications used at a Crime Scene including, Fingerprinting using Magnetic Powder and Black Ink.
 Additionally, the students will be analysing Footwear and Hair and Fibre.
+The hair session will include the topic of ‘DNA‘ which naturally takes the session into Inclusion and Diversity.
 The last part of this session is looking at the collection and preservation of evidence at a Crime Scene and the importance of evidence retrieval and the significant part it plays in a court of law, giving the pupils an insight into the Criminal Justice System.

 Days Format | Afternoon Session